 In this section you can find out how Berkeley addresses the three pillars of sustainability; social, economic and environmental, including the management processes and governance structure we have in place to manage sustainability through our whole development process.

-At Berkeley, we define social sustainability as being about people's quality of life, now and in the future.
-It is about creating strong communities on our sites as well as running our business with respect and consideration for the workforce, local people and our customers.
+We define social sustainability as being about people's quality of life, now and in the future.
+It is about creating strong communities on our developments as well as running our business with respect and consideration for the workforce, local people and our customers.

-This is about applying our resources to maximise the positive impact Berkeley can have on local economies for the long term.
+This is about applying our resources to maximise the positive impact we can have on local economies for the long term.
 Each development generates more jobs, tax and economic activity.
 This in turn supports growth for individual boroughs and the national economy.
-By running our business sustainability, we contribute more to the success of local communities and increase shareholder value.
+By running our business sustainably, we contribute more to the success of local communities and increase shareholder value.